Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 | Decision | ✅ Reject H₀ | Campaign has statistically significant positive impact |
 | Business Outcome | 🚀 Scale Campaign | Recommended rollout to 18–25 segment |

+**Summary:**
+The campaign delivered a statistically significant improvement in customer spending, with a 6.7% revenue lift and strong conversion rates.
+Both statistical and practical significance confirm that the campaign is effective and ready for scale.

 ---

 ## 🔹 Dataset